jazfeijoo/jazfeijoo/README.md

 <img src="https://raw.githubusercontent.com/braydonwang/braydonwang/main/wave.gif" width="30px"> Hi, I’m Jazmin!
 ===============
 <a name="intro"></a>
 I'm a Software Engineer with previous expereince in data insights and management.
-I joined SkillCycle in 2022 as a Junior Front-end Software Engineer and was quickly promoted to Frontend Engineer after leading the company's survey manager inititative.
-Before transitioning to web development, I led the Online Survey Program at NewtonX.
+I joined SkillCycle in 2022 as a Junior Front-end Software Engineer and was quickly promoted to Frontend Engineer within a few months.
+Before transitioning to web development, I led the Online Survey Program at NewtonX, a B2B start-up in the Research space.

 ## 🛠  Technologies and tools
 <a name="tech-tools"></a>